Need to file a claim with our office? Please click here.

 2017 Living Wage for District of Columbia Contractors is $13.95, Effective January 1, 2017

 Effective January 1, 2017, the 2017 Living Wage for contractors of the District of Columbia Government will be $13.95.
 For detailed information regarding the 2017 Living Wage for the District of Columbia, please read the updated Living Wage Act of 2017 Fact Sheet.
-The Living Wage Act of 2017 Notice has been updated to reflect the 2017 Living Wage.
+(Pending the 2017 Living Wage Notice)

-Beginning July 1, 2016, the minimum wage in the District of Columbia will increase from $10.50 per hour to $11.50 per hour for all workers, regardless of size of employer.
-The Minimum Wage Amendment Act of 2013 was signed into law on January 15, 2014 after unanimous passage by the D.C.
+Beginning July 1, 2017, the minimum wage in the District of Columbia will increase from $11.50 per hour to $12.50 per hour for all workers, regardless of size of employer.
+Mayor Muriel Bowser signed the “Fair Shot Minimum Wage Amendment Act of 2016 into law on June 27, 2016 after unanimous passage by the D.C.
 Council.
 The law also includes provisions to further increase the minimum wage in subsequent years.
-For more information, please read the DC Minimum Wage Increase Public Notice.
+For more information, please read the .

 IMPORTANT MESSAGE REGARDING THE WAGE THEFT PREVENTION AMENDMENT ACT OF 2014